omniauth/omniauth_openid_connect/README.md

   If provider does not have Webfinger endpoint, You can specify "Issuer" to option.
   e.g. `issuer: "https://myprovider.com"`
   It means to get configuration from "https://myprovider.com/.well-known/openid-configuration".
+  * The uid is by default using the `sub` value from the `user_info` response, which in some applications is not the expected value.
+To avoid such limitations, the uid label can be configured by providing the omniauth `uid_label` option to a different label (i.e. `preferred_username`) that appears in the `user_info` details.

 For the full low down on OpenID Connect, please check out [the spec](http://openid.net/specs/openid-connect-core-1_0.html).